Your Health Care Appointment

 In accordance with the CMS 2019 IPPS final rule, University of Utah Health has published its list of standard charges and negotiated rates.

-University of Utah Health now offers online consultations with our billing advocates.
-If you would like to schedule an online, face-to-face visit, please make an appointment or call us at 801-587-6303.
+University of Utah Health offers online consultations with our billing advocates to review your hospital bill.
+Please make an appointment online or call us at 801-587-6303 or 800-862-4937.